The Basics of Telescopic and Articulated Aerial Lifts

 Aerial lifts provide a working platform for usually inaccessible areas.
 Typically, they’re used for painting, maintenance work, construction tasks and even electrical work.
 Gaining knowledge about their characteristics and capabilities is helpful, especially if you’re considering purchasing an aerial lift.

 From a mechanical perspective, there are 2 basic types of aerial lifts: telescopic and articulated.
-They’re used for different purposes, but each is considered an aerial lift.
 Articulated lifts and telescopic lifts are also different than another type of aerial work platform (AWP), the scissor lift; articulated lifts and telescopic lifts (also called boom lifts) reach much higher than scissor lifts.

 Telescopic aerial lift training requirements: If you plan to operate a telescopic aerial lift, it helps to have the most recent OSHA-approved training available.
 CMO’s aerial lift training courses cover all the key safety concepts involved with telescopic aerial lifts!

-- – Articulated: For those tough to reach areas, articulated lifts provide custom positioning.
+- Articulated: For those tough to reach areas, articulated lifts provide custom positioning.
 Workers involved with tree trimming, power lines and other constantly fluctuating heights and angles use articulated lifts.
 Inside, they’re used for everything from changing light bulbs, accessing warehouse pallets and more.
-Because they’re considered a “specialized” type of aerial lift, there are other operating considerations to account for when using an articulated aerial lift.
-With CMO’s complete and comprehensive training programs, we’ll provide the skills and knowledge you need to operate an articulated lift confidently!
+With CMO’s complete and comprehensive training programs, we’ll provide the skills and knowledge you employees need to operate an articulated lift confidently!

 Articulated aerial lift training requirements: With articulated lifts, fall protection training is definitely recommended (as it is for telescopic lifts as well).
 Our fall protection training and certification reviews personal safety harnesses, proper operating techniques, and much more.